History Files

 Rebel who seized power.
 Interim president.
 Resigned.

 Djotodia is sworn in as interim president while the outside world is warning that CAR poses a risk to regional stability.
 UN chief Ban Ki-moon says CAR has suffered a 'total breakdown of law and order'.
 Djotodia dissolves the Seleka coalition in November 2013 after being criticised for failing to control his fighters.
-Also from late in 2013, neighbouring Chad begins to play host to tens of thousands of refugees who have been fleeing the fighting in CAR.

 Soldiers in Central African Republic

-Warfare in Central African Republic has become endemic, with millions fleeing the violence and UN troops seemingly a permanent fixture as they attempt to keep the various factions apart
+Warfare in Central African Republic has become endemic, with millions fleeing the violence and UN troops seemingly a permanent fixture as they attempt to keep apart the various factions

 2014